Simplify project management with Microsoft Planner and Timeneye time tracking. Learn how to set up projects, create tasks, track time, and meet...

 Be confident in yourself and your team and bring every project to success.

-Keep your projects on track: find out how Timeneye is designed to keep track of a project’s status.
+Find out how Timeneye is designed to keep track of a project’s status.